Student Flexible Packaging Design Challenge

-The FPA is pleased to announce that the 2018 Student Flexible Packaging Design Challenge Call for Entries is now available.
+The 2019 Student Flexible Packaging Design Challenge Call for Entries is now available.
+Click here for information.

 The Student Flexible Packaging Design Challenge has become a prestigious competition within the flexible packaging industry honoring flexible packaging solutions developed by students.
 Flexible packaging is used to package a wide variety of items.
 From retail food to medical and pharmaceutical products, the packaging possibilities are endless.
 The only limit is imagination!